moxystudio/react-page-swapper/README.md

 ({ nodeKey, prevNodeKey }) => animation;
 ```

-The function form allows you to determine the animation based on the current and previous node keys, making it possible to choose different animations depending on the context.
+The function form allows you to select the animation based on the current and previous node keys, making it possible to choose different animations depending on the context.

 #### children